 The sun blazed, sending relentless waves of heat and light onto the thousands of people lined up below.
 The faint sound of crashing waves carried over the hot air, filling the ears of everyone present with a distant yet powerful roar.

-Angry red banners fluttered in the hot, summer wind, while swords and armor glittered beneath the sunlight.
+Angry red banners fluttered in the hot summer wind while swords and armor glittered beneath the sunlight.
 Tens of thousands of soldiers wearing red armor and crimson shields stood alongside thousands of armored warriors sitting atop horses draped in battle colors.
-Behind them stood a horde of robed and hooded figures, emitting pulses of hot, searing energy.
+Behind them stood a horde of hooded figures emitting pulses of hot, searing energy.
 On a small hill overlooking the sea of soldiers was a massive red tent with a large flag raised over it.